amirmazmi/config/python/basic_python.md

 <br>

 It is important to understand the basic types as all other packagees will depend on these types.
-There are how infomation is passed back and forth.
+This is how infomation is passed back and forth.

 Example:
 Create the a pandas DataFrame with column name provided explicitly